MelodicXP/store-front/README.md

 * Continue to use Material UI Components for layout and styling.
 * Add a “Cart” indicator to the header, like this: Cart (0).
 * Create a new Cart component to show the items in the user’s cart.

+**Phase 3:**

+* Continue to use Material UI Components for layout and styling.
+* Load the category and product list from a remote API on page load.
+* Update the product quantity in stock when adding items to (or removing from) the cart.
+* Continue to use multiple reducers.

+**Notes on State Management:**

+* Need to use useEffect() to dispatch a load action on the initial page load.
+  * This will need to use thunk as it will be asynchronous.
+* When adding/removing/updating products in the cart, the action/reducer will need to update the product on the server.
+  * Perform the appropriate post, put, or delete via API call (using thunk in an async action) on each of these actions as performed by the users.

 ### Application Architecture